-The acquisition of share capital in any body corporate is defined as capital expenditure under Section 16(2) of the Local Government Act 2003.
+The acquisition of share capital or loan capital in any body corporate is defined as capital expenditure under Section 16(2) of the Local Government Act 2003.
 Such investments have to be funded out of capital or revenue resources and are classified as 'non-specified investments'.

-A loan or grant by this Council to another body for capital expenditure by that body is also deemed by regulation to be capital expenditure by the Council.
-It is therefore important for the Council to clearly identify if the loan has been made for policy reasons or if it is an investment for treasury management purposes.
-Only the latter will be governed by the framework set by the Council for 'specified' and 'non-specified' investments.
+A loan or grant by this Authority to another body for capital expenditure by that body is also deemed by regulation to be capital expenditure by the Authority.
+It is therefore important for the Authority to clearly identify if the loan has been made for policy reasons or if it is an investment for treasury management purposes.
+The latter will be governed by the framework set by the Authority for 'specified' and 'non-specified' investments.